Open-Cascade-SAS/OCCT/samples/qt/AndroidQt/ReadMe.md

 * In Android SDK location specify path to Android SDK
 * In Android NDK location specify path to Android NDK (During this location definition, warning is possible and OK:
  "Qt version for architecture mips is missing.
-To add the Qt version, select Options > Build & Run > Qt Versins.")
+To add the Qt version, select Options > Build & Run > Qt Versions.")
 * In Ant executable specify path to ant.bat file located in Apache Ant bin directory

 Make sure that "Android for armeabi-v7a" kit has been detected (present in the list).